discue/mongodb-resource-client/README_ONE_TO_FEW_REF_STORAGE.md

 ## exists

-Check if a reference does exist in the host object
+Returns true if a resource with given ids exists.

 ### Parameters